 Accounts that are sent to a collection agency typically remain on your credit report for up to seven years from the date they were first reported.
 This date usually corresponds with the date they were opened with the collection agency, not the date of the original bill.

 The best way to improve your credit score, not to mention prevent further damage, is to pay off any collection accounts.
 You might consider negotiating a settlement in exchange for having the negative item removed from your credit report.
 Just get any agreements you make in writing so that you can ensure the collection agency follows through.

 If repeated attempts to collect from you through collection agencies fail, some companies may sue you for the total owed, creating a public record on your credit report.
 If you lose your case, you will be issued a judgment ordering you to pay the money owed.
 It’s no surprise that public records such as court judgments severely hurt your score.

 Judgments often stay on your credit score for up to seven years from the date the judgment was filed.
 This means that if your case was filed and it takes four years to work its way to a conclusion, the judgment will stay on your credit report for three years.

 This rule applies whether the judgment is paid or not, so like many other negative items, it’s a waiting game unless you take credit repair into your own hands and attempt to get it removed.
 One exception to this rule is in New York State, where satisfied judgments remain on your credit report for five years from the date it was filed.
 However, this rule applies to current New York State residents only.

 Tax liens are another type of public record and are treated a little bit differently.
-They remain on your credit report five years from the date that they are paid.
+They remain on your credit report seven years from the date that they are paid.
 Unpaid tax liens remain on your credit report until they are paid so it’s important to pay them as quickly as possible.
 You typically can’t negotiate a settlement so be prepared to pay off the full amount.